View Carol Arledge's Obituary on gosanangelo.com and share memories

 Carol Ann Arledge

 San Angelo - Carol Ann Arledge went to be with her Lord and Savior on Monday, May 18, 2020.
-Visitation will be held all day Thursday, May 21, 2020 at the funeral home.
-Funeral services will be held at 2pm, Friday, May 22, 2020 at The River with burial to follow in Sanco Cemetery.
+Visitation will be held all day Thursday, May 21, 2020, at the funeral home.
+Funeral services will be held at 2 pm, Friday, May 22, 2020, at The River Church located at 940 W. 14th St., San Angelo, Texas with burial to follow in Sanco Cemetery.
 Services are under the direction of Shaffer Funeral Home/ Sherwood Way.

 Carol was a dedicated and hardworking office manager at Bentwood Country Club Estates, where she worked for twelve years, and a lifetime with Arledge Ranches.